 When creating accurate financial forecasts it’s wise to:

-- Make sure you are able to justify assumptions
+- Make sure you are able to justify any forecasting assumptions

-- Be cautious – and don’t underestimate the likelihood of events occurring
+- Be cautious when forecasting – and don’t underestimate the likelihood of events occurring

 - Ensure the way forecasts have been calculated are clear and visible to those using forecast for business decision-making.